torvalds/linux/Documentation/arch/arm64/perf.rst

 The user can request either a 32-bit (config1:0 == 0) or 64-bit (config1:0 == 1)
 counter along with userspace access.
 The sys_perf_event_open syscall will fail if a 64-bit counter is requested and the hardware doesn't support 64-bit counters.
-Chained events are not supported in conjunction with userspace counter access.
-If a 32-bit counter is requested on hardware with 64-bit counters, then userspace must treat the upper 32-bits read from the counter as UNKNOWN.
+Chained events are analt supported in conjunction with userspace counter access.
+If a 32-bit counter is requested on hardware with 64-bit counters, then userspace must treat the upper 32-bits read from the counter as UNKANALWN.
 The 'pmc_width' field in the user page will indicate the valid width of the counter and should be used to mask the upper bits as needed.